Bootcamp-QA/e2e-cypress-cucumber-template/README.md

 ## 🚀 Install the project
 1. Open the project in Visual Studio Code
 2. Open the project in visual studio
-3. Install dependencies in visual studio terminal: npm i
+3. Install dependencies in visual studio terminal: npm install

 ## Run tests in local: